PalMassimo/learning-background/Terraform/Notes.md

 }
 ```

 The **iterator** argument (optional) sets the name of a temporary variable that represents the current element of the complex value.
-If omitted, the name of the variable deafults to the label of the dynamic block (e.g. "ingress" in tge example above)
+If omitted, the name of the variable deafults to the label of the dynamic block (e.g. "ingress" in the example above)

 ```terraform
 dynamic "ingress" {